bevyengine/bevy/.github/contributing/example_style_guide.md

 # Style guide: Examples

+For more advice on writing examples, see the [relevant section](../../CONTRIBUTING.md#writing-examples) of CONTRIBUTING.md.

 ## Organization

 1. Each example should live in an appropriate subfolder of `/examples` (other than `hello_world.rs`). and take exactly one file unless otherwise needed.